ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 # API Generator
 {: .no_toc }

 The API Generator simplifies the process of creating API-related files for a model, making it quick and easy to set up the required components.
-It offers the ability to generate files such as controllers, requests, resources, migrations, factories, seeders, filters, tests, and even API routes.{: .fs-6 .fw-300 }
+It offers the ability to generate files such as controllers, requests, resources, migrations, factories, seeders, filters, tests, and even API routes.

 ## Table of contents
 {: .no_toc .text-delta }